filamentgroup/grunticon/README.md

 First, you'll need to install [PhantomJS](http://phantomjs.org/), which you might already have if you have [Grunt](https://github.com/cowboy/grunt) installed (No?
 You'll need that too.).

 Once those are installed...

+### HALT!
+THIS ISN'T UP ON NPM YET...
+TO INSTALL NOW, YOU'LL HAVE TO CLONE THIS REPO DOWN AND GRAB THE TASK FROM THERE

 Install the Unicon module with: `npm install grunt-unicon`